bunopnu/pertu/README.md

 ## Pertu

-Pertu (Personal Erlang-related Tooling Utility) is a user-level, source-first version manager designed to simplify the management of different versions of Erlang-related tools on Microsoft Windows.
+Pertu (Personal Erlang-related Tooling Utility) is an user-level, source-first version manager designed to simplify the management of different versions of Erlang-related tools on Microsoft Windows.

 ## Features